 Principal Double Bass

-Mr. Beecher began his musical education in New York where he attended the Juilliard School of Music and the Manhattan School of Music.
+Jeffrey began his musical education in New York where he attended The Juilliard School and the Manhattan School of Music.
 He completed his studies at the Curtis Institute of Music with Harold Robinson and Edgar Meyer.
-Beecher recently composed and produced music for an internationally broadcast television show entitled Travels to the Edge with Art Wolfe.
-He plays on a double bass made by Giovanni Battista Rogeri made in Brescia, Italy in 1690.